assyrianic/Harbol-V2/README.md

 ### Installation

-To build the library, simply run `make harbol_static` which will make the static library version of libharbol. for a shared library version, run `make harbol_shared`. to clean up the `.o` files, run `make clean`.
+To build the library, simply run `make harbol_static` which will make the static library version of libharbol. for a shared library version, run `make harbol_shared`.

+To clean up the `.o` files, run `make clean`.

+To build a debug version of the library, run `make debug`.

 ### Testing

-For testing code changes or additions, simply run `make test` with `test_suite.c` in the repository which will build an executable called `harbol_testprogram`.
+For testing code changes or additions, simply run `make test` with `test_suite.c` in the directory which will build an executable called `harbol_testprogram`.

 ## Credits